Photo: Matt Valentine

 Goodell’s sixth book was The Water Will Come: Rising Seas, Sinking Cities, and the Remaking of the Civilized World (Little, Brown, 2017).
 His reporting took him to 12 countries and many coastal cities in the U.S., as well as to Greenland and to Alaska with President Barack Obama.
 New York Times book critic Jennifer Senior called The Water Will Come “an immersive, mildly gonzo and depressingly well-timed book about the drenching effects of global warming, and a powerful reminder that we can bury our heads in the sand about climate change for only so long before the sand itself disappears.”
 The Water Will Come was picked as a New York Times Critics’ Top Book of 2017, as well as one of Washington Post’s 50 Notable Works of Nonfiction in 2017.

-Goodell was a fellow at New America in 2016 and 2017 and is currently a Senior Fellow at Atlantic Council.
+Goodell was a fellow at New America in 2016 and 2017.
 As a commentator on energy and environmental issues, he has appeared on NPR, MSNBC, CNN, CNBC, ABC, NBC, Fox, and The Oprah Winfrey Show.
 He was awarded a 2020 Guggenheim Fellowship in General Nonfiction.
 He lives in Austin, Texas with his wife Simone Wicha, the director of the Blanton Museum of Art.